openvcloud/docs/docs/GridPortal/StatusOverview/StatusOverview.md

 |[Deployment Test](#deployment) |             | X        |              |
 |[OVS Services](#ovs-services)  |             |          | X            |

-You can mute / un-mute specific health check [See here](Healthcheck.md):
+You can mute / un-mute specific health check [See here](../MuteHealthchecks/MuteHealthcheck.md) how to configure it:

 ![](MuteHealthcheck.png)